About the EIS process

-- The project proponent submits an application for approval to voluntary prepare an EIS and the department decides that an EIS is appropriate for the proposed project.
+- The project proponent submits an application for approval to voluntarily prepare an EIS and the department decides that an EIS is appropriate for the proposed project.

-The department has published trigger criteria (PDF, 81KB) to help you establish whether your resource project is likely to require an EIS.
-The criteria typically cover high removal amounts or activities that have the potential to impact on environmental values.
+The department has published an EIS criteria guideline (PDF, 80KB) to help you establish whether your resource project is likely to require an EIS.

 Other Queensland State EIS assessment processes

-The EIS assessment process under the EP Act is used generally for mining or petroleum/gas projects.
-However, there is the potential that your project may be declared a ‘coordinated project’ under the SDPWO Act or that you may wish to consider this as an option.
-For more information about EIS under the SDPWO Act view the coordinated projects section of the Department of State Development, Manufacturing, Infrastructure and Planning website for more information on this process.
+The EIS assessment process under the EP Act is used for mining or petroleum/gas projects.
+However your project may be declared a ‘coordinated project’ by the Coordinator-General or you may wish to consider this as an option.
+For more information about the Coordinator-General’s EIS assessment see the coordinated projects section of the Department of State Development, Manufacturing, Infrastructure and Planning website.

 In this guide:

 - Does my project need an EIS?